HomeCEU/BehatChainedStepsExtension/README.md

 BehatChainedStepsExtension
 ==========================

+This Behat Extension does two things:

+* Trigger BeforeStep and AfterStep hooks when using Chained Steps
-An Extension for Behat that improves Chained Steps
+* Display pass/fail output in console for Chained Steps